Feeling the pressure to be the “perfect” mom?

 "For one thing, I prefer hands-on instead of papers.
 We love doing these activities together and I honestly feel he's thinking of ways to do things in a different way now." - Dawn Holmquist, Member of The Activity Room

-15 Fall Crafts & Activities Kids Will Love
+42 Leaf Crafts Kids Will Love To Make

 More on Hands On As We Grow: